juuls28/semanticWEB/README.md

 # semanticWEB
-Project for SemanticWEB module of HTWK Leipzig
+Project for the SemanticWEB module of HTWK Leipzig